onnx/onnx/docs/proposals/SymbolicShapeInfProposal.md

 ### Partial data computation and propagation
 When shape inputs are computed dynamically, shape inference post a reshape node stops.
 This can be prevented by making this data available to the reshape node during shape inference.
 We propose computation and propagation of data for operators which are used in shape computation.

 It is called “partial” data computation and propagation because this will only be done for shape computations.
 It is not meant to be a full-fledged kernel for the operator.
 For the same reasons data computations will be implemented for a limited set of operators.
-While we will increase the coverage in the future iterations it is important to note that for some operators like LSTM, convolution ops, pooling ops etc. this will never be added because such ops are not used in shape computations.
+While we will increase the coverage in the future iterations it is important to note that for some operators like LSTM, convolution ops, pooling ops etc. data propagation function will never be added because such ops are not used in shape computations.

 The following operators will be picked in the first phase.
 (These operators are generally used for shape computations.)